cwendorf/EASI/docs/applications/RelationalOneWayDataApplication.md

 ### Analyses of Relational Intervals

-Provide and plot estimates of the arelational and relational intervals.
+Provide estimates of the arelational and relational intervals.

 ```r
 (Outcome~Factor) |> estimateMeansRelational()